kode-konveyor/.github/profile/README.md

-Well, those small behaviours are ... small, so coding one needs very short time, the resulting code can be merged without conflicts, no need for communication between coders, very little between the coders and reviewers, so if enough coders work on a project, its speed will follow the average activity level of people.
+Well, those small behaviours are ... small, so coding one needs very short time, the resulting code can be merged without conflicts, no need for communication between Coders, very little between the Coders and reviewers, so if enough Coders work on a project, its speed will follow the average activity level of people.
 Maybe slowing down at weekends and holidays, but the project will roll forward.